ccp-project/libccp/README.md

 # libccp [![Build Status](https://travis-ci.org/ccp-project/libccp.svg?branch=master)](https://travis-ci.org/ccp-project/libccp)

-Libccp is an implementation of the core functionality necsesary for a datapath to communicate with a CCP process.
+`libccp` is an implementation of the core functionality necsesary for a datapath to communicate with a CCP process.
 The datapath is responsible for providing a few callback functions for modifying state internal to the datapath (e.g. congestion window or packet pacing rate) and a few utility functions